Blues wary of a wounded Nadi side

 The Lautoka Football team will not be underestimating the Nadi side when they clash in their Digicel Premier League game this weekend.

-Since the resumption of the DPL, Nadi has recorded 2 draws and a loss while the table leaders have won both their games.
+Since the resumption of the DPL, Nadi has recorded two draws and a loss while the table leaders have won both their games.

 However Blues coach Imdad Ali says a wounded Nadi team is always a force to reckon with on game day.